krishnanlab/node2vecplus_benchmarks/README.md

 # submit all evaluations for BlogCatalog and Wikipedia
 sbatch eval_realworld_networks.sb

+# submit all evaluations for gene classifications using node2vec+
+sbatch eval_gene_classification_n2vplus.sb

-# submit all evaluations for gene classifications using node2vec(+)
+# submit all evaluations for gene classifications using node2vec
 sbatch eval_gene_classification_n2v.sb

 # submit all evaluations for gene classifications using GNNs